chialab/a11ygator-app/README.md

 A11ygator is a free tool for web developers to check compliance with the WCAG rules.

-Simply put an URL and choose the WCAG standard.
+Simply type an URL and choose the WCAG standard.

 ![homepage screenshot](a11ygator.png?raw=true "homepage screenshot")